involvex/NewWorldConfigManager/README.md

 ## Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/involvex/NeWWorld-Config-Manager/issues).
+Feel free to check the [issues page](https://github.com/involvex/NewWorldConfigManager/issues).

 ---

 ## License

-This project is open source.
-Please add a `LICENSE` file (e.g., MIT, GPL, Apache 2.0) to specify the terms under which it is shared.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ---